Wassaf001/Wassaf001/README.md

 **Software Engineer | Constantly Improving**
 Driven by curiosity and focused on building impactful software products.

-- Currently exploring AI, developer tools, and learning platforms
+- Currently exploring AI, developer tools, and software paradigms
 - Open to collaboration and innovative problem-solving
 - Contact: wassafali@zhcet.ac.in